Futuna (island of Vanuatu): Education

 The island has a school located in the village of Ihsia.
 Previously known as Ihsia Secondary School, the school changed its name in 2015 to Edward Nipake Natapei Memorial School in honor of famous politician, Edward Nipake Natapei.

 The school offers education from Year 1 to Year 7 as part of its primary school education; and Year 8 to Year 10 as part of its secondary.

 Music and Dance

 Music

 The inhabitants of the island have a style of hymn singing, established by 19th century missionaries, which is distinctive among Pacific islands.
 Futuna has a rich history in 'kastom songs', traditional songs that have been passed down from generation to generation.

 These songs may contain stories of real persons, events or myths.
 Some of the 'kastom songs' share historical events such as 'Tahfe Tiatea itoga (The Queensland song).
 This song tells the story several Futunese who were recruited as farm labourers during the 'blackbirding' period, in particular, several were recruited to work in Bundaberg, Maryborough and Mackay.

 During that same period, more 'kastom songs' were created based on the labourers who also visited neighbouring Fiji.

-There are also several gospel music groups that have made successful releases into the Pacific music industry.
-Some of the notable music groups and solo artists are: